Protecting Court Records

 There is a balance between individual privacy and the need to have records readily available for viewing.
 If you believe a court record requires protection of personal, confidential, or sensitive information, according to our Protecting Personal or Confidential Information page, use the following guidance to request protections:

 Information Designated as Confidential by Rule or Law

-The Office of Clerk & Comptroller is only authorized to automatically redact information designated as confidential by rule or law.
+The Office of Clerk & Comptroller is authorized to automatically redact information designated as confidential by rule or law only.
 If the information of concern does not meet this statutory definition, see the next section on Sensitive Information in Court Documents.
-To report a document or portion of a document designated as confidential to the Clerk & Comptroller's Office for review, complete this form.
+To report a document or portion of a document designated as confidential to the Clerk & Comptroller’s Office for review, complete this form.

 Sensitive Information in Court Documents (Records)